 1. INTRODUCTION

-The study of mathematically constructed food webs has allowed ecologists to remove the constraints of location and time from their observations, and provides a tool unique in its ability to represent web imaginable.
+Theoretical studies of ecological food webs has allowed ecologists to remove the constraints of location and time from their observations, and provides a tool unique in its ability to represent all possible food web structures.
 However, these simulated communities are only as useful as the model from which they were constructed.
-Modifying existing considerations in these models, and generating new ones, are the jobs of ecologists that seek to achieve the shared goal of a majority of simulations: realism.
+Modifying existing considerations in these models, and generating new ones, are the jobs of theoretical ecologists that seek to achieve the shared goal of a majority of simulations: realism.
 However, there are many different models that have been developed, all by individuals with varying approaches to achieving biologically realistic results.
-The difficulty of comparing and combining every single model is not a feat any one paper can be expected to accomplish.
-Instead, this study seeks to examine two increasingly popular models: stage-structured networks, and networks of varied interaction types.
+The difficulty of comparing and combining every single model is not a feat any one study or model can be expected to accomplish.
+Instead, the paired studies presented here seek to examine two ubiquitous features of ecological communities that are often omitted from food web models: stage-structured interactions, and networks of varied ecological interaction types.
 By generating the results of these differing models, the effects of combining approaches on the assembly and stability of communities can be examined.

-STAGE STRUCTURED ECOSYSTEMS
+STAGE STRUCTURED INTERACTIONS

-Past studies that explored the relationship between complexity and robustness of ecological networks have often been criticized for their simplistic representation.
-In “Stage structure alters how complexity affects stability of ecological networks”, V.H.W.
-Rudolf and Kevin D. Lafferty state that most species often change diets as they develop.
-They had further proposed that the study of these ontogenetic niche shifts could be key to predicting which species could be at risk of extinction in real ecological networks.
-Adding stage structure to models can more precisely replicate the working of real ecological networks (Rudolf & Lafferty, 2011).
-This paper examines the relationship between the complexity of a stage-structured ecological network and its effect on the robustness and diversity during community assembly.
+Past studies that explored the relationship between community complexity and robustness of ecological networks have often been criticized for their overly simplistic representation.
+One simplification of the majority of models is to ignore the demographic strcture of species in the community.
+V.H.W.
+Rudolf and Kevin D. Lafferty (YEAR OF CITATION) state that most species often change diets as they develop from juveniles to adults.
+They further propose that the study of these ontogenetic niche shifts could be key to predicting which species could be at risk of extinction in real ecological networks.
+Adding demographic stage structure to models can more realistically replicate the working of real ecological networks (Rudolf & Lafferty, 2011).
+This study examines the relationship between the complexity of a stage-structured ecological network and its effect on the robustness and diversity during community assembly.

-VARIED INTERACTION ECOSYSTEMS
+VARIED ECOLOGICAL INTERACTION TYPES

 The relationship between the diversity of a community and its stability, and their joint effect on its assembly has been debated since the early days of ecology.
-Elton is often credited as having popularized the idea of a direct, positive correlation between community diversity and stability.
-Elton believed that the more diverse a community grew, the less likely it was that the community would be invaded (Elton, 1958).
+Charles Elton is often credited as having popularized the idea of a direct, positive correlation between community diversity and stability.
+Elton argued that the more diverse a community grew, the less likely it was that the community would be invaded (Elton, 1958).
 This idea was challenged by Robert May, a physicist turned ecologist who approached the question using graphical analysis paired with dynamic mathematical modeling.
-May defined stability as whether networks perturbed at equilibrium would return to their previous state (May, 1972).
-May’s work found that as the structure of the networks he created grew more complex in both size and interconnectivity, the resulting community became less stable.
+May defined stability as whether networks perturbed at equilibrium would return to their previous state (i.e., linear stability) (May, 1972).
+May’s work found that as the structure of the networks he created grew more complex in both size and connectivity, the resulting community became less stable.
 This directly challenged the prevailing theory in the field, and thus sparked an ongoing debate on the underlying relationships between the properties of complex food webs.